iamyoshita/data-mining-project/README.md

 The next cells in the jupyter file:

+wait for a minute for the jupyter output to load on github

-Converted the 10000 abstracts from txt to csv file "woundabstracts.csv".
+I Converted the 10000 abstracts from txt to csv file "woundabstracts.csv".
 So the first cell in jupyter can be commented. (don't comment the libraries)

 must execute "conda install -c conda-forge spacy-model-en_core_web_sm" to install spacy package.